New Zealand Government Can Use the Catalyst Cloud

 - SaaS: “The capability provided to the consumer is to use the provider’s applications running on a cloud infrastructure...”

 For avoidance of doubt, many of services provided by Catalyst IT and the Catalyst Cloud fall within the definition of PaaS and are beyond the scope of the IaaS mandate.
 These include:

 - Cloud Orchestration: allows for application stacks to be deployed and orchestrated on the cloud.

-- Kubernetes and Docker Swarm: container orchestration platforms that make it easy to deploy and manage container based applications on the cloud.
+- Kubernetes: container orchestration platforms that make it easy to deploy and manage container based applications on the cloud.